gettalong/hexapdf/benchmark/line_wrapping/README.md

 source text is shorter than 400 points.
 In the other cases lines need to be actually wrapped and the number of pages increases.
 With a width of 50 even words need sometimes to be broken.

+Each benchmark script can be invoked standalone in the following way: `script-executable TXT_FILE WIDTH OUTPUT_FILE [TTF_FILE]`.

 The list of the benchmarked libraries:

 **HexaPDF**